quasarframework/quasar/docs/src/pages/quasar-cli/opening-dev-server-to-public.md

 Press g to start a GUI session and ctrl-c to quit.
 ```

-3. if you want to get fancy, you can even request your own subdomain like so
+3. If you want to get fancy, you can even request your own subdomain like so
 ``` bash
 $ ssh -R mysubdomain:80:localhost:8080 serveo.net
 Hi there